 Local authorities must arrange for children with SEN or disabilities for whom they are responsible, and their parents, and young people with SEN or disabilities for whom they are responsible, to be provided with information and advice about matters relating to their SEN or disabilities, including matters relating to health and social care.
 This must include information, advice and support on the take-up and management of Personal Budgets.
 In addition, in carrying out their duties under Part 3 of the Children and Families Act 2014, local authorities must have regard to the importance of providing children and their parents and young people with the information and support necessary to participate in decisions.
 (2.1)

-This means that every local authority should provide a service that is free, easy to access and confidential and that can help children, parents and young people take part in decisions that affect their lives.
+This means that every local authority should provide a service that is separate from the LA, that is free, easy to access and confidential and that can help children, parents and young people take part in decisions that affect their lives.

 The Local Offer must include information about the sources of information, advice and support for parents, children and young people and how this is resourced.
-In the Isle of Wight Council this service is provided by SEND Information Advice and Support Service (SEND )IASS
+On the Isle of Wight this service is provided by Special Educational Needs and Disability Information Advice and Support Service – SEND IASS.

 What do we mean when we say we are impartial?